robert-cochran/complexity/README.md

 - [ ] SFI : https://www.santafe.edu/applied-complexity/office
 - [ ] Antichaos and adaptation : https://www.imsc.res.in/~sitabhra/teaching/sb15b/StuartKauffman_SciAm_1991_Antichaos_and_adaptation.pdf
 - [ ] Coevolution on the edge of chaos : https://www.sccs.swarthmore.edu/users/08/bblonder/phys120/docs/kauffman.pdf
+- [ ] Worlds Hidden in Plain Sight: Thirty Years of Complexity Thinking at the Santa Fe Institute

 ## Repos
 ### At Home in the Universe - Kauffman